-To better serve the community, LIASA provides multiple communication and service channels available at the Pirapora plant entrance, including Contact Us, email, and telephone.
-No complaints have been reported in 2022.
+LIASA has channels for dealing with the people of the communities and society, with forms available at the entrance to the plant in Pirapora, Contact Us, e-mail and telephone.
+No complaints have been reported in 2023.

 RESPONSIBLE SUPPLY

 (GRI 3-3: 204 Procurement practices; GRI 204-1)